uwescience/SQL-geospatial-tutorial/_episodes/01-databaseIntroduction.md

 <img src="../assets/img/databaseIntro/terminology.png" width = "600" border = "10">
 <br><br><br>

+## Motivation for using a database

+* fast searching
+* powerful methods for performing analysis on groups of data
+* capability of joining information between datasets
+* data types have unique functionality (e.g. dates are not just integers but have methods related to year, month, day)
+* centralized repository, minimizes duplication, controlled access across multiple users
+* optional: geospatial encoding

-Within the relational data model:
+## The relational data model:

+* there are many different flavors of databases but the most well developed is the _relational_ data model
    * each record has a unique identifier (primary key)
    * data are manipulated using _Structured Query Language_ (SQL):

+## Structured Query Language (SQL):
+* standard language for relational databases
+* across different databases the core syntax is similar but there are small differences in some function names

 ## Creating a database table: